hanruihua/rl_rvo_nav/README.md

 # rl_rvo_nav

+## Introduction

-The source code of the paper "Reinforcement Learned Distributed Multi-Robot Navigation with Reciprocal Velocity Obstacle Shaped Rewards"
+This repository is the source code of the RA-Letter paper "Reinforcement Learned Distributed Multi-Robot Navigation with Reciprocal Velocity Obstacle Shaped Rewards"

 Circle 10                  |   Circle 16       | Circle 20
 :-------------------------:|:-------------------------:|:-------------------------: